pyroraptor07/interactsh-rs/README.md

 # Interactsh-rs
 A Rust client library for getting interaction logs from [Interactsh](https://github.com/projectdiscovery/interactsh) servers.
-See a basic example below; check out the [examples](https://github.com/pyroraptor07/interactsh-rs/tree/main/examples) or the client module in the API docs (link coming soon) for more detailed use.
+See a basic example below; check out the [examples](https://github.com/pyroraptor07/interactsh-rs/tree/main/examples) or the client module in the [API docs](https://docs.rs/interactsh-rs/latest/interactsh_rs/client/index.html) for more detailed use.

 ### Basic Use
 ```rust